Summary: Rules for the Direction of the Mind (page 4)

 5.

-Descartes provides examples: absolute are the cause, the simple, the universal, the one, the equal, the similar, the straight.
-Relative are the compound, the particular, the multiple, the unequal, the dissimilar, the oblique, and so forth.
+Descartes provides examples.
+The absolute includes: the cause, the simple, the universal, the one, the equal, the similar, the straight.
+The relative includes: the compound, the particular, the multiple, the unequal, the dissimilar, the oblique, and so forth.

 Here, then, is the core of the method set out in the Regulae: